Librarika/manual/docs/medias.md

 ## Bulk Import

-[...]
+Librarika support builk import of catalog items in CSV formats.

 #### a.
+Prepare your data

+* Read our [Import Items](https://demo.librarika.com/spages/import-items) for critical information.
+* See our sample google spread sheet at [Sample Import Format](https://docs.google.com/spreadsheets/d/1MOphgqXTbOs2YvzvFDjIVAzS8Z7aji58bpuVmDbTnb8/edit?usp=sharing).
+* Use google sheets to avoid UTF-8 encoding issue with Microsoft Excel.
+* Download the final CSV file directly from google docs using `File -> Download as -> Comma Separated Values (.csv)` to avoid issues.

+#### b.
 Check List

-Please make sure following before you import your data:
+Please make sure followings before you go ahead with importing your data:

-* Columns names are exactly matched.
-Column names are case sensitive.
+* Columns names must be exactly same and case sensitive.
 * File in correct CSV format.
-Microsoft Excel makes incorrect CSV, please use Google Sheets if possible.
+Use google sheets if possible.
 * The CSV file is UTF-8 encoded.
-Excel produced non UTF-8 csv file.
+MS Excel produce non UTF-8 csv file.
-* Numeric columns contain numeric data.
+* Numeric columns contain numeric values.
+* Accession numbers are unique and not empty.

-#### b.
+#### c.
 Import Items

-[...]
+1. Go to `Dashboard -> Catalogs -> Catalog Items` section.
+2. Click on `Import Items` button.
+3. Select data format, specify the CSV file and select branch name.
+4. Click on `Submit` button to submit the form.
+5. If everything is all right, you will see your data to review.
+Please review them carefully.
+6. Confirm the data and click on `Save` button.
+7. You will see the confirmation with number of items added into the system.
+8. If same book is provided multiple times, only one record in media section will be created, each one will be added as a separate copy linked to that media record.

 ## Delete Media